 My talk was accompanied by a multimedia presentation, which has been edited into this video.
 There were technical issues: the official camera wasn’t there, so a friend recorded this on her camcorder and the sound quality isn’t ideal.
-I ran out of time and had to cut some things that I added to this video, etc. But hopefully you’ll enjoy the content.
-I put a lot of thought into this over a period of months.
+I ran out of time and had to cut some things that I added to this video, etc. But hopefully, you’ll enjoy the content.
+I put a lot of thought into this over several months.

 - Introduction by Deepak Chopra.

 - We’re sense organs of the infinite; instruments of the Divine.

 - If science and spirituality are both about understanding Reality, then they should be on the same team.

 - Science, and a scientific approach, can help restore experience, rather than belief, as the foundation of religion and spirituality.

 - If the ultimate reality is consciousness, then what instrument could be better suited to exploring it than the human nervous system?